MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-sprintburndown.md

 * * *

 ### Burndown User Stories for all sprints since the start of a year
-### All Sprints since the beginning of the year

 You may want to view a burndown of all the sprints in a single report.
 These queries pulls in sprint burndowns, and their by story points, for all  sprints since the beginning of year 2022.